A Fourth of July Shark Attack on South Padre Island

 A U.S. Border Patrol search and rescue team swiftly responded, pulling one bite victim from the water and providing life-saving aid.
 The shark was later located at the south end of the island and pushed out to deeper water.

 While shark encounters are uncommon in Texas, this incident serves as a stark reminder of the potential dangers lurking beneath the surface.
-The incident has sparked discussions about the increasing frequency of shark attacks, particularly in coastal areas.
+The incident has sparked discussions regarding the increasing frequency of shark attacks, particularly in coastal areas.

 Victims Share Their Experiences